wedwedwed495/wedwedwed495/README.md

-hello, i made a http client whery easy! python3 setup.py bdist_wheel python3 setup.py sdist
+hello, i made a http client whery easy to use!
+The most easy way is to import it like from http_pro import *